jsinger67/parol/book/src/ParolVersion2.md

 Be sure to define a "primary non-terminal for a terminal" (see [Grammar description syntax](./ParGrammar.md#terminal-name-generation)) as in the examples above to let `parol` generate different terminal names (here `XTerm1` and `XTerm2`).
-Using terminals with the same left hand side and differing lookahead expressions directly in productions, i.e. without defining separate primary non-terminals for each, can lead to unexpected behavior.
+Using terminals with the same `TokenLiteral` and differing lookahead expressions directly in productions, i.e. without defining separate primary non-terminals for each, can lead to unexpected behavior.

 ## No vanilla mode